adityaranjan858/namaste_react/chapter-4 Talk is Cheap, show me the code/theory/Chapter04.md

 ## Config Driven UI

 1. What is config?
-    + Config is the data coming from APi.
+    + Config is the data coming from API.

     + Basically, how our UI looks like is totally depend on using a config